 French PM wins confidence vote, vows to cut budget deficit

+Edouard Philippe is set to face a confidence vote at parliament after hi... .
 French Prime Minister Edouard Philippe delivers a speech during a confidence vote debate at the national assembly in Paris, France, Tuesday, July 7, 2017.
-Edouard Philippe is set to face a confidence vote at parliament after his first big speech to detail the government's economic and social priorities.

 Discussions